LaurentAjdnik/mcproxy/README.md

 They provide extra-features on top of the basic features provided by MCProxy itself.

+They are independent projects that plug into an MCProxy.

 ## Hosting

 They can be hosted locally or remotely as a service.